dotnet/vscode-csharp/CONTRIBUTING.md

 To debug unit tests locally, press <kbd>F5</kbd> in VS Code with the "Launch Tests" debug configuration selected.

 To debug integration tests
-1. Import the `csharp-standalone-profile.code-profile` in VSCode to setup a clean profile in which to run integration tests.
-This must be imported at least once to use the launch configurations.
+1. Import the `csharp-test-profile.code-profile` in VSCode to setup a clean profile in which to run integration tests.
+This must be imported at least once to use the launch configurations (ensure the extensions are updated in the profile).
 2. Open any integration test file and <kbd>F5</kbd> launch with the correct launch configuration selected.
-    - For integration tests inside `test/lsptoolshost`, use `Launch Current File slnWithCsproj Integration Tests`
+    - For integration tests inside `test/lsptoolshost`, use either `Launch Current File slnWithCsproj Integration Tests` or `[DevKit] Launch Current File slnWithCsproj Integration Tests` (to run tests using C# + C# Dev Kit)
     - For integration tests inside `test/razor`, use `Launch Current File BasicRazorApp2_1 Integration Tests`
     - For integration tests inside `test/omnisharp`, use one of the `Omnisharp:` current file profiles